keyboardpartner/HX3/LATEST/readme.md

 ### Last Build

-* HX3 Remote: #4.21 .exe for Windows XP and up
+* HX3 Remote: #4.22 .exe for Windows XP and up
-* HX3 Flash: #4.21  .exe for Windows XP and up
+* HX3 Flash: #4.22  .exe for Windows XP and up
 * HX3 Tapering	    .exe for Windows XP and up
-* AVR:  #4.21       .hex and .eep files, latest firmware for AVR controller
+* AVR:  #4.22       .hex and .eep files, latest firmware for AVR controller
-* FPGA: #26102016   .bit configuration file for FPGA update
+* FPGA: #10102016   .bit configuration file for FPGA update
 * SCAN: #25/#30     .dat ScanCore files

 ### Changelog

+<b>12/20/2016</b> Firmware #4.22, FPGA #10102016

+* Returned to FPGA_10102016 as found in FW 4.11 <b>without</b> "TG Gears Tune" tuning option.
+Tuning ability sacfrified somewhat of sound quality.
+If you need tuning capability, please use firmware 4.21 with FPGA_26102016.
+* Fixed "Split Havoc" bug when changing parameters while playing with split on

 <b>11/18/2016</b> Firmware #4.21, FPGA #26102016